-- (a) disclosure of the information could reasonably be expected to do any of the following: - (viii) prejudice the economy of the territory; - (xvi) prejudice a deliberative process of government; - (xiii) prejudice the competitive commercial activities of an agency;
+- (a) disclosure of the information could reasonably be expected to do any of the following: - (viii) prejudice the economy of the territory; - (xvi) prejudice a deliberative process of government; and - (xiii) prejudice the competitive commercial activities of an agency.

-Having reviewed the decision made by Cabinet and noting the matters that were considered, I am satisfied that the release would disclose confidential information that would significantly disadvantage the Territory in regards to commercial negotiations and competitive commercial activities of an agency.
+Having reviewed the decision made by Cabinet and noting the matters that were considered, I am satisfied that the release would disclose confidential information that would significantly disadvantage the Territory regarding commercial negotiations.
 Further, release would also harm an ongoing deliberative process of government.
 There is a reasonable chance that disclosure could prejudice the economy of the Territory.